C. R. Subbaraman: First film

 When R. Chinnaiah suddenly fell ill after completion of 1 or 2 songs the task was taken up by S. Rajeswara Rao.
-Due to some unavoidable reasons Rajeswara Rao was not able to complete the songs and the chance rolled over to Subbaraman.
+Due to some unavoidable reasons Rajeswara Rao was not able to complete the songs and the opportunity was given to Subbaraman.
 Subbaraman completed the rest of the songs with the assistance of Samudrala Sr. He had boldly introduced some changes in the music field of those days by introducing Latin American music along with carnatic music and won accolades of the viewers.
 Chenchu Lakshmi was a success which hoisted Subbaraman as a music director for cinema.

-At the same time R. Chinnaiah died, and Subbaraman took over the responsibilities to lead the HMV orchestra.
+At the same time R. Chinnaiah died, and Subbaraman took over the responsibilities to lead the His Master's Voice orchestra.
 His compositions were well received in the market.
-He had won praises from higher authorities of HMV which were based in Kolkata, an Englishman who had written to Subbaraman congratulating him for the magnificent sales which had resulted from the remarkable music composition.
-But due to the inconsistent salary, Subbaraman had to leave HMV to look for a permanent remuneration.
+He had won praises from higher authorities of His Master's Voice which were based in Kolkata, an Englishman who had written to Subbaraman congratulating him for the magnificent sales which had resulted from the remarkable music composition.
+But due to the inconsistent salary, Subbaraman had to leave His Master's Voice to look for a permanent remuneration.

 Debut into films

-M. K. Thyagaraja Bhagavathar (MKT) who had been listening and pleased with the music had invited Subbaraman to compose music for his next to be venture 'Uthayanan' (1945).
+M. K. Thyagaraja Bhagavathar (MKT) had been listening and was pleased with the music.
+He invited Subbaraman to compose music for his next venture, 'Uthayanan' (1945).
 It was a dream of the music directors of that era that to compose music from MKT's songs.
 Subbaraman had worked day and night profusely to have put out the best tunes.
-MKT came to the recording theatre was briefed through the tunes and was prepared to sing when the recording was interrupted by his Mamundi Achari and MKT needed to leave.
+MKT came to the recording theatre, was briefed about the tunes, and was prepared to sing when the recording was interrupted by his Mamundi Achari and MKT needed to leave.
 MKT was arrested later in the evening for the murder of Lakshmikanthan.
 Uthayanan has been temporarily halted.
 But when MKT was sentenced to jail, the producer proceeded to make the movie with G. N. Balasubramaniam.
-Subbaraman was considered unlucky and was replaced by C. S. Jayaraman.
+Subbaraman was replaced by C. S. Jayaraman.

 The next movie chance came in 1947 where he started to work with Bharani Pictures which belongs to P. Bhanumathi for Ratnamala with Ghantasala.
 Initially he composed for all the films produced by Bharani then onwards till his death.
 From Laila Majnu, Prema till Chandirani.
 For his last three hits Marumagal, Devadas and Chandi Rani released in 1953 he managed to compose all the songs well in advance, but died during the composition of background music to be completed by his assistants M. S. Viswanathan & T. K. Ramamoorthy.

 In 1948, he started composing for Prathiba Pictures which belongs to Ghantasala Balaramayya beginning with Balaraju, Swapna Sundari and Sri Lakshmamma Katha.

 In 1948 also, Subbaraman composed music for Raja Mukthi of M. K. Thyagaraja Bhagavathar starrer.
 Subbaraman also worked with N. S. Krishnan in Paithiyakkaran (1947), Nallathambi (1949) and Manamagal (1951).